 1. Market Research Survey

+Do you want to determine how and where products are purchased?
+Are you trying to discover customer needs?
 Curious about the level of competitive positioning you have within a certain industry?

 These questions can be answered through market research surveys.
 It allows you to find out “what your market thinks”.

 This type of survey can be applied when no data is available yet: For example, to measure how your target audience feels towards a new product you’re about to launch.